gajjara/gajjara.github.io/robotics.md

 - Effective yet simple safety features

 **The Frame**
-As commonly used for underwater ROV prototyping, a PVC frame is commonly used, as they are light, inexpensive, and maleable (to a certain extent).
-We built the frame inan octagan as this allows us to have several vertices to build off of, and is more hydrodynamic than other prism shapes.
-We placed 6 vertical pipes to connect the top and bototm frame to make the frame more robust, anda llows us to attach our thrusters through contact points on the side of the robot.
-Overall, our frame sufficuently allowed the support of the thrusters, arm, and cameras.
+As commonly used for underwater ROV prototyping, a PVC frame is commonly used, as they are light, inexpensive, and malleable (to a certain extent).
+We built the frame in an octagan as this allows us to have several vertices to build off of, and is more hydrodynamic than other prism shapes.
+We placed 6 vertical pipes to connect the top and bottom frame to make the frame more robust, and allows us to attach our thrusters through contact points on the side of the robot.
+Overall, our frame sufficiently allowed the support of the thrusters, arm, and cameras.

 <img src = "images/robotics_rov_frame.png?raw=true"/>

-Caption: The ROV frame we designed
+Caption: The ROV frame we designed.

 **Cameras**
 For the competition our team decided to utilize three cameras, using purchased cameras, we simply waterproofed them by encasing them in a PVC pipe and attaching marine grade silicone within the PVC pipe.
 These cameras output were directly fed into color LCD displays, and can be hooked up to a laptop to utilize digital measurement software.

 <img src = "images/robotics_rov_camera.png?raw=true"/>

-Caption: A waterproofed ROV camera
+Caption: A waterproofed ROV camera.

 **Propulsion**
-We decided to propell our ROV with four Blue Robotics T100 thrusters.
-We decided to use these thrusters as these thrusters cores are sealed with marine-grade epoxy, and are tested up to 250V operation (way above our operating voltage of 12V).
-The thrusters also have a built in cowling whcih prevents wires or other hazards being entangled in the blades.
-Thus this thruster is unlikely to fail during operation.
+We decided to propel our ROV with four Blue Robotics T100 thrusters.
+We decided to use these thrusters as these thrusters’ cores are sealed with marine-grade epoxy, and are tested up to 250V operation (way above our operating voltage of 12V).
+The thrusters also have a built-in cowling which prevents wires or other hazards being entangled in the blades.
+Thus the thruster is unlikely to fail during operation.

 Two thrusters were mounted on the side columns of the ROV to control surge and yaw, while two thrusters were mounted on the top of the ROV to allow vertical movement.
 These thrusters provided five pounds of thrust, allowing relatively quick propulsion of the ROV under water.

 <img src = "images/robotics_rov_thruster.png?raw=true"/>

+Caption: A Blue Robotics T100 thruster.

 **Robotic Arm**
 Our arm was designed with two high torque motors in which one was for wrist rotation, and the other was for opening and closing the gripper.
 We decided to not implement any vertical rotation, as we could simply vertically rotate the bot using the thrusters we installed.